github/vscode-codeql/docs/node-version.md

 Unit tests will use whatever version of Node.js is installed locally.
 In CI this will be the version specified in the workflow.

 Integration tests download a copy of VS Code and then will use whatever version of Node.js is provided by VS Code.
-Our integration tests are currently pinned to an older version of VS Code.
 See [VS Code version used in tests](./vscode-version.md#vs-code-version-used-in-tests) for more information.